unexist/blog/_drafts/nomad.md

 }
 ```

-Keep that in mind, we might need it later.
+Keep that in mind, might be handy sometime.

 ### Working with jobs

-When you want to run something on [Nomad][] you normally start with a job.
+When you want to run something on [Nomad][], you normally start with a job.
 A job - or rather a job file - is the primary work horse and describes in a declarative way the
 tasks you want to run.